ari3s/synct/README.md

 ```

 ## Usage

 ```
-synct [-h] [-c CONFIG] [-s SHEET [SHEET ...]] [-a] [-r] [-f FILE] [-t TABLE] [-o OFFSET] [-v] [-q] [-n]
+synct [-h] [-c CONFIG] [-s SHEET [SHEET ...]] \
+      [-a] [-r] [-n] \
+      [-f FILE] [-t TABLE] [-o OFFSET] \
+      [-v] [-q]
 ```

 The script updates data rows in the target Google or Excel spreadsheet based on key values.
 If a key value is missing or placed inappropriately, it should be manually corrected.
 Then the script can update the related data.
 Missing key values are stored in the clipboard, separated by new lines, which allows for easy copying into the spreadsheet.

+### Options

+- `-h`, `--help`
+  - Show help with options list and their short description.

+- `-c CONFIG`, `--config CONFIG`
-The `-c CONFIG` parameter defines the name of the YAML configuration file containing the input identification with access attributes, a reference to the target spreadsheet with sheet names and related queries, column names with their related items, and additional parameters defining the content of the spreadsheet.
-If the `-c` parameter is not set, the script uses the `synct.yaml` file in the working directory.
+  - It defines the name of the YAML configuration file containing the input identification with access attributes, a reference to the target spreadsheet with sheet names and related queries, column names with their related items, and additional parameters defining the content of the spreadsheet.
+If this option is not defined, the script uses the `synct.yaml` file in the working directory.

+- `-s SHEET [SHEET ...]`, `--sheet SHEET [SHEET ...]`
-The `-s SHEET` parameter determines which sheets are processed.
+  - This option determines which sheets are processed.
 The selected sheets can be any sheets defined in the configuration YAML file.
-If the parameter is not specified, all sheets listed in the configuration file will be processed.
+If the option is not specified, all sheets listed in the configuration file will be processed.

+- `-a`, `--add`
-The `-a` parameter enables the addition of missing rows to the spreadsheet.
+  - It enables the addition of missing rows to the spreadsheet.
 The added rows are placed at the end of the specific sheet.

+- `-n`,` --noupdate`
+  - It disables updating the target spreadsheet.

+- `-r`, `--remove`
-The `-r` parameter enables the removal of rows in the spreadsheet.
+  - It enables the removal of rows in the spreadsheet.
 It is related to rows whose values are not retrieved from a source.
 For example, the script is configured to collect and update open bugs from Bugzilla.
 The `-r` parameter allows for the deletion of rows containing bugs that have not been retrieved, meaning those that have been closed.
-Without the parameter, such rows are not updated, and a warning is reported by the script.
+Without this option, such rows are not updated, and a warning is reported by the script.

+- `-f FILE`, `--file FILE`
-The `-f FILE` parameter defines the source file name that can be either Excel or OpenDocument spreadsheet or CSV file.
+  - It defines the source file name that can be either Excel or OpenDocument spreadsheet or CSV file.
 If the parameter occurs, the source file in the configuration file is ignored.

+- `-t TABLE`, `--table TABLE`
-The `-t TABLE` parameter defines the table/sheet in the source file that will be used.
+  - This option defines the table/sheet in the source file that will be used.
 If the parameter occurs, a table name in the configuration file is ignored.

+- `-o OFFSET`, `--offset OFFSET`
-The `-o OFFSET` parameter defines the header offset in the source file.
+  - The parameter defines the header offset in the source file.
 If the parameter occurs, an offset in the configuration file is ignored.
 Default value is 0.

+- `-v `, `--verbose`
-By default, the script reports warnings and errors.
-The `-v` parameter extends the logging level to include the info level, and `-vv` includes the debug level.
-The `-q` parameter reduces the logging to errors only.
+  - By default, the script reports warnings and errors.
+The `-v` parameter extends the logging level to include the info level.
+Repeating the option, it increases verbosity, so `-vv` includes the debug level.

-The `-n` parameter disables updating the target spreadsheet.

-The `-h` parameter displays a short help message.
+- `-q` , `--quiet`
+  - The option reduces the logging to errors only.

 ## Configuration file structure

 The configuration file contains reserved words written in capital letters, as well as additional data that defines the transition of input data to the target spreadsheet.

 Bugzilla REST API documentation: [https://wiki.mozilla.org/Bugzilla:REST_API](https://wiki.mozilla.org/Bugzilla:REST_API)